 One technique that has helped me with wrapping is to wrap a bunch of gifts at one sitting and write the recipient’s initials on the end of the package.
 Then on another day, I tackle adding gift tags and decorations to the package.
 It’s sort of like using the assembly line process for wrapping.

-In order to be All Done By December 1, we need to wrap or otherwise package our gifts between now and then.
+In order to be All Done By December 1, you may wish to wrap or otherwise package our gifts between now and then.
 So Part #1 of your Holiday Homework (HoHo!) is to begin finding and assembling some wrapping materials, and wrapping gifts as you acquire them.
 To keep everything pretty, store wrapped presents in a box or trash bag under a bed, in a closet or even on a shelf in the garage or basement.

 If you ship gifts to people in other places, those should be your first priority.
 Start scouting for boxes you can reuse when you’re out running errands.
 Write the shipping labels now.
 Plan to go to the post office before December 1 and avoid the crowds.
 So what if your relatives think you’re a little nuts for sending everything early?
 You’ll have the last laugh when you’re sipping eggnog in early December with your feet up.